IntroPhylogenomics/ComputingFundamentals/CommandLine_Editing.md

 As usual, this output is printed to the screen by default.
 But it can also be redirected to a file, even after piping:

 `head -n 10 test.txt | tail -n 5 >> myLines.txt`

+## Parsing File Contents

+Another very powerful command is called `awk`, which can do lots of different forms of text parsing.
+For the purposes of this course, we will focus on using `awk` to extract individual columns (generally separated by spaces or tabs) from a file.
+The syntax we will use looks like this

+`awk '{print $1}' test.txt`

+This will print out the first column.
+To print the third column, we would use

+`awk '{print $3}' test.txt`

+To print both the first and third columns, we could do this

+`awk '{print $1,$3}' test.txt`

 ## Deleting Files (CAREFUL!!)